What’s with the name ?

 We’re a small group of people trusting a free distribution of Chef is necessary alongside the commercial one made by Chef.
 To address Chef Software Inc’s trademark policy, we worked in collaboration with them on creating compliant builds of their OSS products.

-The Cinc project is an open community, anyone’s free to join us!
-Don’t care to join the organization?
-There are other ways to contribute too, see contributing for details.
+The Cinc project is an open community, and we welcome everyone to contribute however they are able!
+There are many ways to do so, see contributing for details.

 You can see the team in Gitlab’s Cinc project team tab

 The most active contributors are: (name/nickname: primary involvement):